------------------------------------------------------------------------------

 Students will be graded on the following activities:

-Discussion Participation 50
+Discussion Participation (forum)50

-Paper or Project 200
+Paper or Project200

 The term project may be a library research paper, or present the results of the student's own work.
 The topic must be approved by the instructor.
 A research paper must be at least eight pages single-spaced, using reasonable fonts and margins.
 It must have at least 15 references.
 A programming project should be accompanied by a short paper (one page is usually sufficient) describing what it does and how to run it.
+A project which does not involve original programming, experimentation or measurement will not be awarded no more than 180 points.

-The last day to drop this course is Friday, March 28.
+The last day to drop this course is Friday, July 7, 2023.

 ACM Digital Library